Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/data-loss-risk-register.md

 - E2 (accidental delete/overwrite): a simple delete or a same-key overwrite is now undoable (the previous version stays as a noncurrent version).
 A permanent version delete (`DeleteObjectVersion`) is still possible for a principal that can edit the bucket policy.
 Residual risk reduced, not removed.
 - E3 (lifecycle expiry): unchanged.
 Zero Expiration rules and no NoncurrentVersionExpiration.
 - MFA Delete stays out: S3 does not allow it with a lifecycle rule.

+## Update 2026-09-23 - archive bucket policy hardened (validation)

+IAM Access Analyzer `ValidatePolicy` found no syntax issue, but a logic review against AWS docs found that the Deny on the delete APIs alone does not stop deletes (E2/E3):
+- A lifecycle Expiration rule deletes objects without `DeleteObject`/`DeleteObjectVersion`.
+AWS states that blocking deletes needs a Deny on `s3:PutLifecycleConfiguration` too.
+- `PutBucketPolicy`/`DeleteBucketPolicy` were not denied, so an admin could remove the Deny first. `PutBucketVersioning` was not denied, so versioning could be suspended.

+FIX: a third statement `DenyProtectionChangesExceptBreakGlass` denies these 5 bucket actions to all principals except `archive-breakglass`; the policy is applied LAST in SETUP.
+Residual risk: the account root user can always edit a bucket policy, and an IAM admin can edit the break-glass trust policy.
+Only Object Lock stops root.